How beautiful is the word "self-centered"—to be truly "established in the self." I take it…

 The Theory of Karma

 When I was 10 years old, I never used to pay attention while brushing my teeth.
 It seemed unimportant to me.
-My mom had a few misshaped front teeth, I don’t know why she decided to extract all her teeth and get a set of artificial ones.
-She went to the hospital for extractions, one tooth at a time and would come home in a lot of pain.
+My mom had a few misshaped front teeth.
+I don’t know why she decided to extract all her teeth and get a set of artificial ones.
+She went to the hospital for extractions, one tooth at a time, and would come home in a lot of pain.
 She could not eat properly and suffered great discomfort.

 This process continued for a year.
 I observed my mom’s struggle and silently prayed for years to pass quickly.
-After 50 years Mom still regrets her decision to remove all her teeth.
+After 50 years, Mom still regrets her decision to remove all her teeth.
 During that time, I decided that I would always take care of my teeth to avoid going to the dentist.
+I realised that once the teeth are destroyed, they cannot be recovered.
+Everyone knows this, but it hit me hard.

 What is hell then?
 It is the torment inside us.
 Nagging thoughts won’t leave us alone – a restless mind.
 We don’t know how to deal with the thoughts.
 There is no peace in life.
 What could be other hell than that.

 Through meditation, we can access this internal camera.
-It has many other functions, like :-
+It has many other functions, like:-

-- After a long painful process, silence burns the past so that it does not hurt in the same way.
-This process might take a week, or years.
+- After a long, painful process, silence burns the past so that it does not hurt in the same way.
+This process might take a week or years.

 - Offers clarity to make better choices in every aspect of life.

 One day in meditation, I had a beautiful experience.
-Two things were happening simultaneously – thoughts were running inside my head along with the silence and I was witnessing both.
+Two things were happening simultaneously – thoughts were running inside my head along with the silence, and I was witnessing both.
 It was like two rivers flowing parallel, freely and peacefully, without disturbing and interfering with each other.

 Awesome 👍🌺